 Advise the patient to read the FDA-approved patient labeling (Medication Guide).
+The Medication Guide accompanies the product and can also be accessed on www.briviact.com or by calling 1-844-599-2273.

 Suicidal Behavior and Ideation

 Counsel patients, their caregivers, and/or families that antiepileptic drugs, including BRIVIACT, may increase the risk of suicidal thoughts and behavior, and advise patients to be alert for the emergence or worsening of symptoms of depression; unusual changes in mood or behavior; or suicidal thoughts, behavior, or thoughts about self-harm.
 Advise patients, their caregivers, and/or families to report behaviors of concern immediately to a healthcare provider [see Warnings and Precautions (5.1)].